 Her cupping technique also allows the farmers to grow their narrative with their produce.
 "You have to have a really close relationship with your farmers, especially in countries like Guatemala where we don’t usually value their work.
 At the end of the day, the main purpose of this system is for farmers to feel proud of what they’re growing.
 If we tell them their corn tastes like this and this is what we did with it, you see their faces and you see how they start to feel more valued."

 Many of her chefs said that they 're-learnt' how to cook through her technique, she explains.
 "The way we do recipes, we say that the ingredients tell us what to do with them.
 You shouldn't use a vegetable you don't know, just like you shouldn't marry someone you don't know," she jokes.

 In this way, dishes are built by the ingredient from the bottom up, with the ingredient setting the tone, rather than the classical way of learning recipes and techniques.
 As a result, combinations are often bold and unique, like white chocolate and fish.

 "You have to learn how to have a conversation and a relationship with the ingredient and then you can learn the technique that you can put on it.
 We have been learning the other way around, the ingredient is lost in it," she says.

-"We do a mix between authentic Guatemalan ingredients and super good ingredients that we grow here.
-Guatemala is a land rich in indigenous ingredients like amaranth and black as well as tomatoes and chillies.
+"We do a mix between authentic Guatemalan ingredients and super-good ingredients that we grow here.
+Guatemala is a land rich in indigenous ingredients like amaranth, tomatoes and chillies.
 Guatemala grows some of the best sesame seeds in the world.
 We have really good soil, same with black lemon, cardamon, coffee.
 It's also the third biggest producer of mushrooms after China and Mexico."